Estonian Centre Party: Platform

 The party says it promotes the protection of human rights; solidarity and tolerance; and freedom and pluralism.
 They advocate for a strong and well-functioning state, as well as evidence-based governance.

 Economic Policy

 The party claims that its goal is the formation of a strong middle class in Estonia.
 The Centre Party declares itself as a "middle class liberal party"; however, against the backdrop of Estonia's economically liberal policies, the Centre Party has a reputation of having more left-leaning policies.
 They promote keeping the minimum wage steady while trying to reduce economic inequality.
 They hope to accomplish this through targeted investment to regions with weaker economies, training and up-skilling workers, and tax system reform.
+The party mentions income redistribution and supporting social justice in the aims of its tax policy.
+The party also supports a progressive income tax.

+In 2014, the party opened a city-run grocery store in Tallinn.
+The policy lasted until 2020, when the store was shut down and given to the Estonian food bank.

 Additionally, they support the continued development of Rail Baltic.
+The party is responsible for having introduced fare-free public transport in Tallinn for all residents in 2013, a policy that the party still supports today.

 Cultural Policy

 Despite its reputation as a stronghold for ethnically non-Estonian voters, it professes support for the Estonian language as the basis for the Estonian national identity.
 However, it does promote respect for ethnic and linguistic minorities.
 As such, it was the only party to vote against a 2025 constitutional amendment which stripped the right of non-citizens to vote in local elections, which largely affected the substantial population of Russian citizens and stateless residents living in Estonia.